emf-creaf/medfate/articles/workedexamples/FontBlanche.md

 Regarding **belowground** information, the usuer should supply a matrix describing for each plant cohort, the proportion of fine roots in each soil layer.
-As before, we use function [`forest2belowground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `fb_forest` to show how should the data look like:
+As before, we use internal function [`forest2belowground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `fb_forest` to show how should the data look like: